dart-lang/site-www/src/_guides/language/language-tour.md

 }
 {% endprettify %}

-If your generator is recursive, improve performance using `yield*`:
+If your generator is recursive, you can improve its performance by using `yield*`:

 <?code-excerpt "misc/test/language_tour/async_test.dart (recursive-generator)"?>
 {% prettify dart %}